If you are not ready to print a Transfer Guide as shown in "How

 "Four-Year Home Pages" and the website of your chosen university,

-where you can read about all its major subjects.
+where you can read about all its majors subjects.

 What does STARS not guarantee?